Stuart F. Reed: Early and family life

-He married Bonnie Belle Smith (1872-1954), daughter of James and Ellen Smith of Harrison County on June 16, 1898.
+He married Bonnie Belle Smith (1872–1954), daughter of James and Ellen Smith of Harrison County on June 16, 1898.

 Career

-He founded and edited the Athenaeum (college journal) in 1889 and was the editor of the Telegram in Clarksburg, West Virginia 1890–1898.
+He founded and edited the Athenaeum (college journal) in 1889 and was the editor of the Telegram in Clarksburg, West Virginia from 1890 to 1898.

-Reed was a member of the West Virginia Senate 1895–1899 and also the postmaster of Clarksburg 1897–1901.
-He served as the president of the board of trustees of Broaddus College 1901–1908.
-In addition, he was a member of the International Tax Conference at Louisville, Kentucky in 1909 and the Secretary of State of West Virginia 1909–1917.
+Reed was a member of the West Virginia Senate from 1895 to 1899, and the postmaster of Clarksburg from 1897 to 1901.
+He served as the president of the board of trustees of Broaddus College from 1901 to 1908.
+He was a member of the International Tax Conference at Louisville, Kentucky in 1909 and the Secretary of State of West Virginia from 1909 to 1917.
 He also was the president of the Association of American Secretaries of State in 1915.

-Voters from West Virginia's 3rd District as a Republican to the Sixty-fifth and to the three succeeding Congresses (March 4, 1917 – March 3, 1925).
+Voters from West Virginia's 3rd district elected him as a Republican to the Sixty-fifth and to the three succeeding Congresses (March 4, 1917 – March 3, 1925).
 In Congress, he served as chairman, Committee on Expenditures in the Department of Justice (Sixty-seventh Congress) and the Committee on District of Columbia (Sixty-eighth Congress).
 In his final term, he defeated Democrat Eskridge Morton.
 Reed declined to be a candidate for renomination in 1924.

 Death and legacy

-After leaving Congress, Reed engaged in literary pursuits and changed his residence to Washington, D.C., He died there on July 4, 1935.
-His widow survived him by nearly two decades.
-He was buried in Elkview Masonic Cemetery, Clarksburg, West Virginia.
+After leaving Congress, Reed engaged in literary pursuits and changed his residence to Washington, D.C.
+He died there on July 4, 1935.